1. Home

 Airline Travel with a Brachycephalic Syndrome Dog

-If these dogs must fly, it's best to heed the advice of airlines which require dogs, especially those who are shipped as baggage or in the pressurized cargo areas, to be kenneled in larger crates that have ventilation on all four sides.
+If these dogs must fly, it's best to heed airlines' advice: they require dogs, especially those shipped as baggage or in pressurized cargo areas, to be kenneled in larger crates with ventilation on all four sides.

 Each airline has specific requirements.